Cloning Multiple Repositories

 git config --get-regexp mu-repo.remote-base-url

-By doing so, it'll be possible to do mu clone projectA
+By doing so, it'll be possible to do mu clone projectA without specifying the base-url.
+This

 is nice on itself, but to go one step further and actually clone multiple projects, we need to